peterlacko/gooddata-ui/docs/gdc-catalog-export.md

   // supply exported json file as a js object constructor(catalog: ICatalog);

-  // metric id and metric tag by its name metric(name: string): string;
+  // measure id and measure tag by its name measure(name: string): string;
-  metricTags(name: string): string;
+  measureTags(name: string): string;

   // visualization id and tag by its name visualization(name: string): string;